-In the world where instant message services come and go, email is the one constant that people can count on.
-It has outlived all internet correspondence, making it a favorite means of communication for many.
+In a world where instant message services come and go, email is the one constant that people can count on.
+It has outlived all internet correspondence, making it a favourite means of communication for many.
 Therefore, it’s not much of a surprise that email outreach remains one of the most effective ways to connect with leads and eventually turn them into customers.

 Generating buzz and closing deals without any leads in the pipeline is a challenge faced by sales, marketing, and PR executives.
 Whether you are trying to get influencers to read the latest blog posts or bootstrapping, effective email outreach can open up new opportunities for your business.